 Created by Harlan Coben

-A star college basketball player whose knee injury prevented him from turning pro, Myron turned to Harvard Law School grad and a second career as a big shot sports agent, whose clients seem to habitually get into some rather peculiar jams.
+A star college basketball player whose knee injury prevented him from turning pro, Myron turned to the law (he’s a Harvard Law School grad) and a second career as a big shot sports agent, whose clients seem to habitually find themselves in some rather peculiar jams.
 The novels all take place in the sports milieu, offering behind-the-scenes peeks at some of the seedier aspects of that world, from merchandising to drug abuse.
-Even Myron seems to be addicted to some fiendish chocolate substance...
-Yoo-Hoo!
+Even Myron seems to be addicted to some fiendish chocolate substance… Yoo-Hoo!

-And, in true 90's P.I. fashion, the more-or-less upright Myron has a kickass sidekick for when the going gets tough or ethically dodgy: Win, a dapper, WASPy type who looks like he just stepped off the cover of GQ.
-But don't let that fool you.
-Imagine Spenser's Hawk, if he looked like Niles on television's Frasier.
+And, in true nineties, post-Spenser P.I. fashion, the more-or-less upright Myron has ther obligatory kickass sidekick for when the going gets tough or ethically dodgy: Windsor “Win” Horne Lockwood III, a dapper, WASPy type who looks like he just stepped off the cover of GQ.
+But don’t let that fool you.
+Imagine Spenser’s Hawk, if he looked like Niles on television’s Frasier.

-Myron met Win when they both attended Duke and were recruited by the FBI, and served as undercover investigators, in a twist right out of I Spy.
+Myron met Win when they both attended Duke and were recruited by the FBI, and served as undercover investigators, in a twist right out of the old TV show, I Spy.

 Besides Win, he relies on Esperanza, his saucy business associate.
 A gorgeous Latin woman, “Esperanza had been spotted by a modeling scout when she was seventeen, but her career took a few weird turns and she ended up making it big in the world of professional wrestling, where she’d been known as Little Pocohontas, the jewel of the Fablulous Ladies of Wrestling (FLOW) organization.”